zetabank-devteam/teacher_manual/docs/source/build_tutorial/4.assembly_diy_kit/bottom_layer.rst

 |
 |

 2. Flip the bottom plate over, install the two servomotors.
+Two servo motors are responsible for the movement and direction control of the robot, with specifications of voltage ranging from 14.4V to 20V, output power ranging from 10W to 25W, speed ranging from 100RPM to 500RPM, and torque ranging from 0.3N·m to 1.2N·m.

     .. thumbnail:: /_images/build_tutorial/4.assembly_diy_kit/1-2.jpg